 I take all of my life lessons, which some people might call ‘mistakes,’ and apply them to my future so that I keep growing. – Kimberly Caldwell

-I love plunging into the endless universe of thoughts, ideas, mysteries and beautiful eternal worlds of authors that are shining through the pages of the books.
+More than anything, I love plunging into the endless pull of thoughts, ideas, mysteries and beautiful eternal worlds of authors that are shining through the pages of the books.
 I always loved reading.
 All the books I’ve read gave me the impression that each one was a natural extension of another.
 One lesson morphs into another.
 Countless thoughts, ideas, and wise decisions.
 Endless lessons and perspectives.
 And so it went on.
 I read five books this week.
 There is one I would like to differentiate from the rest which had the best life lesson possible.
 And I would like to share it with you.

 Two days ago I was browsing through my library.
 I couldn’t decide which book I should read next.
 Suddenly my attention was drawn by a Facebook alert that notified me of a new message received.
 So I’ve opened it.
 It was a message from a good friend who often shares inspirational things and ideas with me.
 He sent me a link.
 It was a video below.